-Nissan Mexicana, S.A. de C.V. and 122 other companies
+Nissan Mexicana, S.A. de C.V. and 119 other companies

-Unconsolidated subsidiaries; 133 companies (Domestic 87, Overseas 46)
+Unconsolidated subsidiaries; 126 companies (Domestic 78, Overseas 48)

-Domestic Nissan Marine Co., Ltd., Nissan Shatai Manufacturing Co., Ltd. and 85 other companies earnings and others, and do not have a significant effect on the consolidated financial statements.
-As a result, they have been excluded from consolidation.
+Domestic Nissan Marine Co., Ltd., Nissan Shatai Manufacturing Co., Ltd. and 76 other companies

-Overseas Calsonic Kansei Spain, S.A. and 45 other companies
+Overseas Calsonic Kansei Spain, S.A. and 47 other companies

-These unconsolidated subsidiaries are immaterial in terms of their total assets, sales, net income or loss, retained
+These unconsolidated subsidiaries are immaterial in terms of their total assets, sales, net income or loss, retained earnings and others, and do not have a significant effect on the consolidated financial statements.